This chapter is concerned with the provision of some commonly occurring physical and mathematical functions.

 The polynomial can then be evaluated by the efficient Horner's method of nested multiplications,

-This method of evaluation results in efficient methods but for some expansions there is considerable loss of accuracy due to cancellation effects.
+This method of evaluation results in efficient routines but for some expansions there is considerable loss of accuracy due to cancellation effects.
 In these cases the second method is used.
 It is well known that if

 and this is always stable.
 This method is most efficiently implemented by using three variables cyclically and explicitly constructing the recursion.